Assessing the impact of transient orbital resonances: Discussion and future outlook

 Extreme Mass Ratio Inspirals are modeled using perturbation theory in the small mass ratio $\eta$.
 The effects of transient orbital resonances on the EMRI phase evolution scale as $\sim \eta ^{-1/2}$, therefore contributing more than post-adiabatic corrections which scale as $\sim \eta^{0}$.
 It has been shown how resonances affect detection \citep{berryImportanceTransientResonances2016}.
 However, the impact of these phenomena on parameter estimation had not previously been investigated.

 In this work we have explored this question by implementing a phenomenological model for transient orbital resonances: the Effective Resonance Model.
-This model allows us to efficiently study a wide variety of EMRI systems which avoiding expensive gravitational self-force calculations, but at the cost of introducing three additional model parameters: the resonance coefficients $\mathcal{C}=(\mathcal{E},\mathcal{L}_z, \mathcal{Q})$.
+This model allows us to efficiently study a wide variety of EMRI systems avoiding expensive gravitational self-force calculations, but at the cost of introducing three additional model parameters: the resonance coefficients $\mathcal{C}=(\mathcal{E},\mathcal{L}_z, \mathcal{Q})$.
 These encode the relative flux changes for each of the constants of motion that occur during resonance, and, therefore represent the resonance strength.
 Since the largest estimated resonance coefficients in the literature are of order $\sim 0.01$, we adopt the fiducial values $\mathcal{C}=(-0.01,-0.01,-0.01)$ to study the dephasings induced by 3:2 resonances over the parameter space.
-For a one-year EMRI inspiral with parameters $\eta = 10^{-5}, M=10^6\, \text{M}_\odot$, we find that the maximum dephasings amount to $(4.8,3.6,1.8)$ cycles for $(\psi, \chi, \phi)$ respectively, and occur for prograde orbits and high spins.
+For a one-year EMRI inspiral with parameters $\eta = 10^{-5}, M=10^6\, \text{M}_\odot$, we find that the maximum dephasings amount to $(14.8,12.2 ,2.0)$ cycles for $(\psi, \chi, \phi)$ respectively, and occur for prograde orbits.
 This is due to the fact that the 3:2 resonances of these configurations are located closer to the central MBH where the absolute magnitude of the fluxes is higher.

 We have also investigated how the mismatch between a resonant and non-resonant waveform depends on the resonance coefficients, finding a proportionality between the logarithm of the mismatch and the logarithm of the resonance coefficients.
 The study of the mismatch was consistent with the behavior of the dephasings over the parameter space.
-In addition, it revealed that less eccentric systems might be more affected by resonances.
-We also inferred that resonance coefficients with absolute values less than $10^{-5}$ are not expected to leave a measurable effect in the phase evolution.
+In addition, it revealed that more eccentric systems might be more affected by resonances in the small resonance strength regime $|\mathcal{C}|<10^{-3}$.
+We also inferred that resonance coefficients with absolute values less than $\sim 10^{-5}$ lead to waveforms that are indistinguishable from the waveforms without resonances and hence there is no measurable effect in the phase evolution.

 We conducted a study of the systematic errors that would arise in estimates of the intrinsic parameters from neglecting resonances.
 We found that for the considered EMRI configurations the biases can reach values up to a dozen times larger than the statistical errors arising from noise fluctuations.
 Over all the resonant coefficient realizations, we find that more than $95\%$ of the biases are larger than 2 sigma, for our fiducial EMRI configuration.
 This suggests that parameter estimates of resonant EMRIs are likely to be biased if resonances are not taken into account in models used for parameter estimation.
 We also expect an increase in the parameter bias for longer signals.